warpdotdev/docs/features/editor/vim.md

 ---
-description: Use Vim keybindings to edit text in Warp's text editor.
+description: Use Vim keybindings to edit commands in Warp's input editor.
 ---

 # Vim keybindings (Beta)

 The Vi family of programs (including Vim and Neovim) are modal text editors that allow for keyboard-driven text editing.
-Several shells, including `bash` and `zsh` implement vi-style keybindings.
+Several shells, including `bash` and `zsh`, implement vi-style keybindings.
 Warp's input editor was built natively to support more modern text editing experiences, which means it replaces the shell's editor capabilities, so we implemented Vim keybindings ourselves.

 > Please note: this feature is in Beta.

-## Enabling Vim Keybindings
+## How to enable Vim Keybindings

-To enable Vim keybindings in Warp's command editor, open the Command Palette with `CMD-P` and type `Vim Keybindings`.
+To enable Vim keybindings in Warp's input editor, open the Command Palette with `CMD-P` and type `Vim Keybindings`.
 This setting is also available in the Settings modal, under `Features` → `Editor` → `Edit commands with Vim keybindings`.